brainstorm/homebrew-musl-cross/README.md

 based on [richfelker/musl-cross-make](https://github.com/richfelker/musl-cross-make).

 ```
-brew install FiloSottile/musl-cross/musl-cross
+brew install brainstorm/musl-cross/musl-cross
 ```

-By default it will build a full cross compiler toolchain targeting musl Linux amd64.

-(Note: a full build can take up to several hours.)

-You can then use `x86_64-linux-musl-` versions of the tools to build for the target.
+You can use `x86_64-linux-musl-` versions of the tools to build for the target.
 For example `x86_64-linux-musl-cc` will compile C code to run on musl Linux amd64.

 The "musl" part of the target is important: the binaries will ONLY run on a musl-based system, like Alpine.